 Our fee-for-service plan offers services through a PPO.
 When you use our PPO providers, you will receive covered services at reduced cost.
+SAMBA is solely responsible for the selection of PPO providers in your area.
 Contact us for the names of PPO providers and to verify their continued participation.
 You can also go to our web page, which you can reach through the FEHB web site, www.opm.gov/insure.
-Do not call OPM or your agency for our provider directory.
+Contact SAMBA to request a PPO directory.